ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 to discuss how best to implement the contribution.

-Once you are ready to start coding, see the :ref:`development_practices` section for more information on how to develop your code and adhere to PyAnsys repository standards.
+Once you are ready to start coding, see the :ref:`best_practices` section for more information on how to develop your code and adhere to PyAnsys repository standards.